cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/2_public.md

 A proof-of-work based public blockchain network, such as Bitcoin or Ethereum, has a few specific attributes:

 * **Accessibility**: All you need to connect to Bitcoin or Ethereum is the client software and an internet connection.
 No AML, KYC, identity checks, or subscription payment is required;
 * **No hierarchy**: All nodes are equal, meaning no individual node has more authority over another.
-All miners are also equal;
+All validators (miners) are also equal;
 * **Crypto-economic incentives**: The lack of a central authority means there is no absolute defence against malicious behaviour.
 Instead, the network usually incentivises benevolent behaviour and dis-incentivises behaviour that endangers the network functioning to de facto implement prohibitive expenses to attack the network and others, and thus ensure security and proper functioning;
-* **Full decentralisation**: Most public networks are completely decentralised because they are non-hierarchical and fully accessible.
+* **Full decentralisation**: Many public networks are completely decentralised because they are non-hierarchical and fully accessible.
 The playing field for market participants is therefore relatively level, so traditional business models may not work as well.
+It should be noted that alternatives to proof-of-work re-introduce hierchies, usually without centralized control, in order to boost efficiency and performance.
+More on this topic follows.

 The two most popular examples of functioning public networks are Bitcoin and Ethereum.